 The quality and price of a product aren’t necessarily what determines how well it sells.
 Some products on Amazon are presented very well, and others are not.

 If you find a product where all of the competitors have bad listings, you may be able to come in and outsell them all with a good listing.

-A bad listing will usually have poor quality photos, not enough photos, a lack of information in the bullet points and product description, and it may not be optimized for the right keywords.
+A bad listing will usually have poor quality photos, not enough photos, and/or a lack of information in the bullet points and product description.
+On top of all that, it may not be optimized for the right keywords.

 Once you’ve found a product that you think may be a good opportunity, the next step is to find a manufacturer.